 We have made, and in the future may make, principal investments in public or private companies or in alternative investments (including private equity funds) established by us, and we continue to hold principal investments directly or through funds managed by certain affiliates of Lazard, including Edgewater, as well as third parties.
 Making principal investments is risky, and we may lose some or all of the principal amount of our investments.
 Certain of these types of investments may be in relatively high-risk, illiquid assets.
 Because it may take several years before attractive alternative investment opportunities are identified, some or all of the capital committed by us to these funds is likely to be invested in government securities, other short-term, highly-rated debt securities and money market funds that traditionally have offered investors relatively lower returns.
 In addition, these investments may be adjusted for accounting purposes to fair value at the end of each quarter, and any related gains or losses would affect our results of operations and could increase the volatility of our earnings, even though such fair value fluctuations may have no cash impact.
-It takes a substantial period of time to identify attractive alternative investment through resale.
+It takes a substantial period of time to identify attractive alternative investment opportunities, to raise all the funds needed to make an investment and then to realize the cash value of an investment through resale.
 Even if an alternative investment proves to be profitable, it may be several years or longer before any profits can be realized in cash or other proceeds.